Keirua/silex-bootstrap/README.md

 This project embeds an HTML5Boilerplate structure with Twitterboostrap 2 for the frontend.
 Regarding the backend, the basics is already setup for you.
 There is some templating, routing, cache, controllers, basic settings and a solid directory structure.

 It's very similar to [Silex Kitchen Edition][silexkitchen], but with less stuff.
+Oh, it's open source, and it's [on Github][githubproject].

 Installation
 ------------